isralduke/thatbook/23-isaiah.md

 <a name="37:1">37:1</a> When King Hezekiah heard this, he tore his clothes, put on sackcloth, and went to the Lord’s temple. <a name="37:2">37:2</a> Eliakim the palace supervisor, Shebna the scribe, and the leading priests, clothed in sackcloth, sent this message to the prophet Isaiah son of Amoz: <a name="37:3">37:3</a> “This is what Hezekiah says: ‘This is a day of distress, insults, and humiliation, as when a baby is ready to leave the birth canal, but the mother lacks the strength to push it through. <a name="37:4">37:4</a> Perhaps the Lord your God will hear all these things the chief adviser has spoken on behalf of his master, the king of Assyria, who sent him to taunt the living God.
 When the Lord your God hears, perhaps he will punish him for the things he has said.
 So pray for this remnant that remains.’”

-<a name="37:5">37:5</a> When King Hezekiah’s servants came to Isaiah, <a name="37:6">37:6</a> Isaiah said to them, “Tell your master this: ‘This is what the Lord says: “Don’t be afraid because of the things you have heard—these insults the king of Assyria’s servants have hurled against me. <a name="37:7">37:7</a> Look, I will take control of his mind; he will receive a report and return to his own land.
+<a name="37:5">37:5</a> When King Hezekiah’s servants came to Isaiah, <a name="37:6">37:6</a> Isaiah said to them, “Tell your master this: ‘This is what the Lord says: “Don’t be afraid because of the things you have heard — these insults the king of Assyria’s servants have hurled against me. <a name="37:7">37:7</a> Look, I will take control of his mind; he will receive a report and return to his own land.
 I will cut him down with a sword in his own land.”’”

 <a name="37:8">37:8</a> When the chief adviser heard the king of Assyria had departed from Lachish, he left and went to Libnah, where the king was campaigning. <a name="37:9">37:9</a> The king heard that King Tirhakah of Ethiopia was marching out to fight him.
 He again sent messengers to Hezekiah, ordering them: <a name="37:10">37:10</a> “Tell King Hezekiah of Judah this: ‘Don’t let your God in whom you trust mislead you when he says, “Jerusalem will not be handed over to the king of Assyria.” <a name="37:11">37:11</a> Certainly you have heard how the kings of Assyria have annihilated all lands.
-Do you really think you will be rescued? <a name="37:12">37:12</a> Were the nations whom my predecessors destroyed—the nations of Gozan, Haran, Rezeph, and the people of Eden in Telassar—rescued by their gods? <a name="37:13">37:13</a> Where are the king of Hamath, the king of Arpad, and the kings of Lair, Sepharvaim, Hena, and Ivvah?’”
+Do you really think you will be rescued? <a name="37:12">37:12</a> Were the nations whom my predecessors destroyed — the nations of Gozan, Haran, Rezeph, and the people of Eden in Telassar — rescued by their gods? <a name="37:13">37:13</a> Where are the king of Hamath, the king of Arpad, and the kings of Lair, Sepharvaim, Hena, and Ivvah?’”

 <a name="37:14">37:14</a> Hezekiah took the letter from the messengers and read it.
 Then Hezekiah went up to the Lord’s temple and spread it out before the Lord. <a name="37:15">37:15</a> Hezekiah prayed before the Lord: <a name="37:16">37:16</a> “O Lord who leads armies, O God of Israel, who is enthroned on the cherubs!
 You alone are God over all the kingdoms of the earth.
 You made the sky and the earth. <a name="37:17">37:17</a> Pay attention, Lord, and hear!
 Open your eyes, Lord, and observe!
 Listen to this entire message Sennacherib sent and how he taunts the living God. <a name="37:18">37:18</a> It is true, Lord, that the kings of Assyria have destroyed all the nations and their lands. <a name="37:19">37:19</a> They have burned the gods of the nations, for they are not really gods, but only the product of human hands manufactured from wood and stone.
 That is why the Assyrians could destroy them. <a name="37:20">37:20</a> Now, O Lord our God, rescue us from his power, so all the kingdoms of the earth may know that you alone are the Lord.”

 <a name="37:21">37:21</a> Isaiah son of Amoz sent this message to Hezekiah: “This is what the Lord God of Israel says: ‘Because you prayed to me concerning King Sennacherib of Assyria, <a name="37:22">37:22</a> this is what the Lord says about him:

 > “The virgin daughter Zion
-> despises you—she makes fun of you;
+> despises you — she makes fun of you;
 > daughter Jerusalem
 > shakes her head after you.
 > <a name="37:23">37:23</a> Whom have you taunted and hurled insults at?